kamildemocko/bigfiles/README.md

 Bigfiles scans a specified directory recursively and displays the largest files sorted by size in descending order.
 It provides a user-friendly output with the file size in human-readable format, file name, and relative path.
 If file is provided, it scans parent directory
+It doesn't hog the memorry by keeping only files needed for showing result

 ## Installation